jojijacobk/Node.js-Knowledge/README.md

 - `npm root -g` : Shows global path where Node modules are installed

 **npx**
-- `npx <script-name>` : It runs the binary executable or script with `<script-name>`.
-The path to the script is automatically identified by npx tool.
+- `npx <script-name>` : It runs a binary executable with name `<script-name>`.
+The executable found in `node_modules/bin` either in the current directory or global root path is automatically resolved.
 - `npx create-react-app my-app` is equivalent to `npm install create-react-app` & `create-react-app my-app`.
 With npx you can avoid the need to have the package installed before invoking its executable.
 - `npx node@10 -v` : With npx you can pick a version of package (or even node) to run a command.
 This avoids the need to use nvm for node version management.
 - `npx <Github gist url>` : It executes the piece of code present in a URL